A 2-Story Deck Repair

 Last spring after power-washing the deck, I began the once-every-three-or-four-years jobs of staining it.
 This deck is twenty years old now but still holding up well.
-But as I applied the stain to the 6×6 support posts, I noticed severe wood rot in some of the posts.
+As I applied the stain to the 6×6 support posts, I noticed severe wood rot in some of the posts.
 Over the years I’d neglected proper landscaping around the base of these, which lead to soil surrounding the bottom two or three inches of the posts.
 This in turn held the moisture near the footings much longer than it should have.
 The resulting compromise of structural integrity had to be addressed.
 In some cases, up to 25% of the cross-section of the post had rotted away.
-My options were to replace the 6×6 support posts, or structurally repair them.
-I chose to repair instead of replace.
+My options were to replace the 6×6 support posts or structurally repair them.
+I chose to repair the deck posts instead of replacing them.

-I cleaned out the wood rot as much as possible using a screwdriver and sometimes just getting my fingers into the voids and pulling out the dead wood.
-Then I used a wood preservative solution of copper napthenate (green preservative) to halt the rot’s progression.
-This solution is a spray, but I also poured on directly when possible.
+I cleaned out the wood rot as much as possible using a screwdriver and sometimes just getting my fingers into the voids and pulling out the deadwood.
+Then I used a wood preservative solution of copper naphthenate (green preservative) to halt the rot’s progression.
+This solution is a spray, but I also poured it on directly when possible.
 This is one of those situations where more is better.

 I mixed WEST SYSTEM 105 Resin with 206 Slow Hardener.
 This gave me plenty of time to get the epoxy into the forms.
 I thickened the mixture with 403 Microfibers, which made it much easier to contain in the forms.
 Before removing the plastic forms, I let the epoxy cure overnight.

 The forms came away from the epoxy with a little work, but the ink from the plastic stayed with the cured epoxy.
 This wasn’t an issue since my next step was to paint the epoxy bases so they blend in with the garden around them.
 I used a dull brown paint that was created for camouflage work to hide the glossy look of the epoxy.